CaboLabs/criterion-spec/README.md

 The Data Source Literal represents a value that is extracted from a Data Source, like a JSON or XML document.

-In this example, we reference the "patient" (Data Source)[data-source-block], and extract an exact data point using JSON Path, the patient's gender, and assign that to the patient_sex` variable:
+In this example, we reference the "patient" [Data Source](#data-source-block), and extract an exact data point using JSON Path, the patient's gender, and assign that to the patient_sex` variable:

 ```json
 {